Ajared/geospatialGraphRAG/README.md

 - Data Complexity: Geospatial data (e.g., large shapefiles) may require preprocessing.
 Use GDAL (open-source) to convert to GeoJSON/RDF.
 - Performance: Spatial queries on large graphs can be slow.
 Optimize with Virtuoso’s spatial indexing.
 - Model Integration: Language models may struggle with spatial data.
 Preprocess spatial results into text (e.g., "near coordinates X, Y") for the model.
-- Would you like to dive deeper into GeoSPARQL queries, visualization, or any specific geospatial aspect?